Safety Awareness Handbook

 Get help immediately if:

-• The person can not be aroused by shaking or shouting,
+• The person can not be roused by shaking or shouting

 Call WSUPD immediately at 313-577-2222 if the person has passed out due to excessive alcohol consumption.
 While waiting for help to arrive,